felipefzdz/felipefzdz.github.io/_posts/2015-01-04-brief-java-8-streams-tour-through-an-example.md

 Now we'll see one of the problems with Java8 streams.
 Our parser tries to be as general as possible.
 In order to accomplish that we'll use the following Parsing Types:

 * Entry.
 This type is just a wrapper for a key/value pair.
 Here I'm missing some built-in types in languages like Scala.
 The key will be the corresponding header and the value the content in the file.
 That means the the semantic association in our csv files is hold by index.
 * CsvEntity.
-This entity holds a list of entries, that following some business rules, can generate a domain entity.
+This entity wraps a list of entries, that following some business rules, can generate a domain entity.

 With those rules on mind, we need some construct that allows us to mix header and content lines into vertical slices or Entries.
 In Scala there are some high-order functions like zip, but java 8 api is missing that one.
 In order to keep and use the index of the collection in which we base our stream we need to write this kind of not awesome code: